What Is Sentiment Analysis?

 The main challenges include:

-Sarcasm and context: Algorithms struggle with irony and tone-dependent meaning
+• Sarcasm and context: Algorithms struggle with irony and tone-dependent meaning

-Negation and mixed sentiment: Single statements containing both positive and negative signals
+• Negation and mixed sentiment: Single statements containing both positive and negative signals

-Industry-specific language: Technical jargon and domain terminology require specialized training
+• Industry-specific language: Technical jargon and domain terminology require specialized training

-Sarcasm and Context
+Sarcasm and context

 "Great, another software update" could be genuine enthusiasm or sarcasm.
 Algorithms struggle with tone-dependent meaning, especially in B2B communications where dry humor and industry-specific sarcasm are common.
 Human review catches these misclassifications.
+Mitigation: layer human review workflows on top of automated classification for high-stakes signals like churn risk and competitive intelligence.

-Negation and Mixed Sentiment
+Negation and mixed sentiment

 "The product isn't bad, but the support is terrible" contains both positive and negative signals.
 Algorithms must parse sentence structure to catch that "isn't bad" is mildly positive while "terrible" is strongly negative.
 Mixed sentiment requires aspect-based analysis to capture accurately.
+Mitigation: deploy aspect-based models rather than document-level classifiers for feedback that commonly contains multiple sentiment signals in a single response.

 General-purpose sentiment models struggle with B2B jargon and technical terminology.
 A model trained on consumer reviews won't understand SaaS terms like "time-to-value" or "seat expansion."
 B2B marketers need tools trained on industry-specific vocabulary.
+Mitigation: evaluate vendors on domain-specific training data, not just benchmark accuracy scores from consumer datasets.

 Sentiment analysis and semantic analysis are often confused, but they serve different purposes.
 Both use natural language processing, but they extract different insights from text.